 I’ve answered a lot of queries on the Xero Business Community about how to set up Time in Lieu (or RDOs) in Xero.
 You can see the thread here.
 This article covers how you can go about tracking hours worked towards RDOs or Time in Lieu and then also how to process pay runs when RDOs are taken.

 Xero is updated frequently.
-This article was last revised on 01.11.16 and is current as of that date.
+This article was last revised in October 2021 and is current as of that date.
 If you notice that this article is no longer current, please get in touch with us via our contact page and let us know so that we can revise it.

 Setting up Tracking of Hours Worked Towards RDOs